Testing time evolution of the mass distribution of the black hole mergers: Demonstration

-Width of the distribution of the red dots in Fig.~\ref{mixed-case1} is ${\cal O}(1)$.
-Actually, this does not depend on $n$ because the typical variation of $T_{\rm stat}$ due to the randomness of the sampling gives a scaling $\frac{\delta T_{\rm stat}}{T_{\rm stat}} \propto n^{-1/2}$ and combining it with the scaling $T_{\rm stat} \propto n^{1/2}$ shown in the above equation yields $\delta T_{\rm stat} \propto n^0$, where the numerical value of the proportionality coefficient, which is ${\cal O}(1)$, may depend on the underlying merger rate density as well as the parameters $(M_{\rm div}, z_b, z_c)$.
 For the current example, we find that the number of realizations yielding $T_{\rm stat}>-2$ out of our particular one thousand realizations is 45.
 Thus, if the real merger rate density is given by Eq.~(\ref{non-separable-1}), we can reject the null hypothesis $H_0$ at about the $5\%$ significance level for the adopted parameter values when the sample size is larger than $1000$.